-Payment of fee is allowable only if expressly authorized by solicitation and the terms and conditions of the NSF award.
+Payment of fee is allowable only if expressly authorized by solicitation and the terms and conditions of the NSF grant.
+Payment of profit is not permitted on an NSF grant.

 48. Section 889 of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2019